-We believe Mr. Chorske's management and investment experience, and the experience he has gained serving on other boards, make him qualified to serve as a member of our Board of Directors.
+We believe Mr. Da Corte's experience in and knowledge of the financial services industry, and his experience in risk management and emerging markets, make him qualified to serve as a member of our Board of Directors.

 Tracey Brophy Warson.
 Ms. Warson is a strategic advisor and director to companies in Clean Energy, AgTech, FinTech and Cannabis, and she is a private investor in a diverse portfolio of early state businesses.
 Ms. Warson has more than 30 years of experience building financial services businesses.
 Ms. Warson was CEO of Citi Private Bank from 2014-2019, and she served as Chairperson of Citi Private Bank North America from 2019-2020.
 As CEO of Citi Private Bank in North America, Ms. Warson grew the business in revenues substantially, and oversaw over \$230 billion in client business volume.
 Under her leadership and vision, Citi Private Bank North America received numerous industry recognitions and awards.
 Prior to her role as CEO, she was Global Market Manager for the Western U.S. from 2010 to 2014.
 From 2014-2018, Ms. Warson was the co-chair of Citi Women, Citi's global strategy to focus on the advancement of women as leaders and business drivers.
 In this role she led the firm's progress in pay equity, representation goal setting and in having Citi sign the Women's Empowerment Principles of the United Nations.
 Before joining Citi in 2009, Ms. Warson served as a Division Executive for US Trust, Bank of America Private Wealth Management where she built and ran the Western Region.
 Prior to joining US Trust, she was Executive Vice President and Regional Managing Director of Private Client Services at Wells Fargo Private Bank.
 In this role, she was responsible for Wells Fargo's investment management, trust, private banking, wealth planning and brokerage businesses in the Bay Area.
 Previously, Ms. Warson served as an Executive Vice President and Head of Sales and Distribution for Wells Fargo's trading and sales business.
 Ms. Warson earned her B.A. in Business Administration and French from the University of Minnesota.
 She also completed a fellowship at the Université de Tours in Tours, France.